LordBao666/Java-Servlets-and-JSP-Murach/README.md

 # Notes
-Nowadays, should we learn servlets and jsp?
-Are they outdated?
+Nowadays, should we learn servlets and jsp ?
+Are they outdated ?
 If you have questions like these,you can check the links below
 - [Are servlets outdated?](https://www.quora.com/Are-servlets-outdated)
 - [Is jsp still used?](https://www.quora.com/Is-JSP-used-JSP-is-almost-unused-nowadays-but-Spring-Boot-is-very-popular-nowadays-and-it-uses-JS-Is-JSP-popular-or-not)